IntersectMBO/cardano-node/doc/reference/simple-scripts.md

 ### Type "before"

-This corresponds to the "RequireTimeAfter" expression above.
+This corresponds to the "RequireTimeBefore" expression above.
 It specifies the type "before" and the slot number.

 This example allows a signature from one key at any time, or before slot 3000